 To begin with, gather employee feedback from multiple sources such as engagement surveys, pulse checks, performance reviews, and one-on-one meetings.
 Rather than reacting to isolated comments, take time to identify recurring themes and meaningful patterns.

 In addition, segment the data by department, job level, or tenure to uncover specific engagement gaps.
 For instance, frontline employees may experience different challenges compared to managers.
-By combining quantitative scores with qualitative insights, organizations gain a more accurate and balanced understanding before moving forward.
+By combining quantitative scores with qualitative insights, organisations gain a more accurate and balanced understanding before moving forward.

 2. Priorities: Defining Key Focus Areas